tebl/BulkyMIDI-32/documentation/setting_it_up.md

 ```

 ### 1.3.3> Control scheme
-The control scheme depends on the hardware available, for the BulkyMIDI-32 I've opted for the *simple_buttons* scheme (four buttons: synth, ROM, volume up and volume down).
-There is a header provided for using a rotary encoder, *simple_encoder*, but you will rarely need to use it.
+The control scheme depends on the hardware available, for the *BulkyMIDI-32* I've catered for both options in some form.
+The *simple_buttons* scheme (four buttons: synth, ROM, volume up and volume down) is available from the main PCB, the assumption being that in this case you are building a simpler version of the device.
 ```
 [control]
 scheme = simple_buttons
 ```

-If you are using it together with the [panel](https://github.com/tebl/BulkyMIDI-32/tree/main/BulkyMIDI-32%20Module%20Panel) designed for the newer versions of it, then you may want to control the device using a rotary encoder instead.
-At the moment this is only used as a replacement for the volume up and down buttons, but other features may be added by the mt32-pi project at a later point in time.
-To use the encoder, we will instead using the *simple_encoder* control scheme instead.
+If you are using it together with the [panel](https://github.com/tebl/BulkyMIDI-32/tree/main/BulkyMIDI-32%20Module%20Panel), then you'll want to control the device using a rotary encoder instead.
+At the time of writing this, it is only used as a volume adjustment knob, but there are other features that probably will be added to the [mt32-pi](https://github.com/dwhinham/mt32-pi) project at a later point in time.
+To use the encoder, you instead need to specify the *simple_encoder* control scheme:
 ```
 [control]
 scheme = simple_encoder
 ```

 ### 1.3.4> Display type
-The BulkyMIDI-32 can be built with a selection of screens, but in the design I've focused on common 128x64 OLED over I2C.
+The BulkyMIDI-32 can be built with a selection of screens, but in the design I've mainly focused on common 128x64 OLED over I2C.
+There is an exception for every rule, for this project it is the *BulkyMIDI-32 Internal*.

+**1.3" OLED:**
 The one I prefer for this is the larger 1.3" inch screen from *diymore*, but note that while they probably sold it to you as having a ssd1306 controller things they are not completely compatible and you'd need to specify this as type *sh1106_i2c* instead.
 One thing to note is that the displays I bought had indication on the back that it would have I2C address *7a*, but you need to keep it at the default *3c* instead as it is the only seemed to work for me.
 ```
 [lcd]
 type = sh1106_i2c
 height = 64
 ```

+**0.96" OLED:**
 If you built your BulkyMIDI-32 with a regular 0.96" inch screen, then specify the LCD type as *ssd1306_i2c* instead.
 The other options are simply repeated for clarity, but they are the same as with the 1.3" inch screen.
 ```
 [lcd]